gilbert-umuzi/donor-lifetime-value-analysis/README.md

 3. How can we segment donors effectively to tailor engagement strategies?

 ## Key Findings
-1. Donor Segmentation: Identified four key donor segments (Small, Medium, Large, Major) with distinct behaviors and retention rates.
+1. Donor Segmentation: Identified three key donor segments (Small, Medium, Large) with distinct behaviors and retention rates.
 2. Retention Analysis: Discovered improving retention rates across all segments since 2017, with Major donors showing the highest retention at 85% in 2022.
 3. Seasonal Trends: Observed significant concentration of donations in December and Q4.
-4. Lead Source Impact: Identified the most effective lead sources for both total donations and number of donors acquired.
-5. LTV Model: Developed a predictive model for donor LTV, incorporating factors such as first donation amount, donor segment, and retention probability.
+4. LTV Model: Developed a predictive model for donor LTV, incorporating factors such as first donation amount, donor segment, and retention probability.
-6. Sensitivity Analysis: Conducted analysis on how changes in donation amounts and retention rates impact revenue and ROI, providing insights for strategic decision-making.
+5. Sensitivity Analysis: Conducted analysis on how changes in donation amounts and retention rates impact revenue and ROI, providing insights for strategic decision-making.

 ## Technologies Used
 - Python 3.8+
 - Pandas for data manipulation
 - Scikit-learn for machine learning models
-- Lifelines for survival analysis
 - Matplotlib and Seaborn for data visualization
 - Jupyter Notebooks for interactive analysis